cbilinski101/mars_news/README.md

 This project was developed with the assistance of the following resources:

-- **Turtoring Session** – Provided guidance on data analysis and README formatting.
-- **Xpert Learning Assistant** – Provided guidance on and data analysis.
+- ** "U of T" (Turtoring Session - Xpert Learning Assistant - GitLab Activites) ** – Provided guidance on code and explanations.
-- **GitLab UofT Activities** – Supplied foundational activities and exercises for analysis.
-- **ChatGPT** – Assisted with code, explanations, and README formatting.
+- ** ChatGPT ** – Assisted with code, explanations, and README formatting.

 ---